akg1852/depended/README.md

 # depended

-Depended is a tool for mapping from .NET projects to the deployables which ddepend on them.
+Depended is a tool for mapping from .NET projects to the deployables which depend on them.

 ## Setup